awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 **Note**
 Beginning with Amazon EMR version 5\.24\.0, you can use a security configuration option to encrypt EBS root device and storage volumes when you specify AWS KMS as your key provider\.
 For more information, see [Local Disk Encryption](emr-data-encryption-options.md#emr-encryption-localdisk)\.

-You can use an external key provider or an AWS customer master key \(CMK\) to encrypt the EBS root volume\.
+You can use an external key provider or an AWS KMS key to encrypt the EBS root volume\.
 The service role that Amazon EMR uses \(usually the default `EMR_DefaultRole`\) must be allowed to encrypt and decrypt the volume, at minimum, for Amazon EMR to create a cluster using the AMI\.
 When using AWS KMS as the key provider, this means that the following actions must be allowed:
 + `kms:encrypt`
 + `kms:decrypt`
 + `kms:ReEncrypt*`